soffyo/Dynam0RM/docs/USER_GUIDE.md

 > For info about DynamoDBClientConfig object, refer to the DynamoDB documentation

 #### PartitionKey
-This has to be applied on top of a *Schema* decorated class's property, defining its *partition key*.
-Using this decorator is **mandatory** as a *Primary key* must consist at least of a *partition key*
+`partitionKey` decorator has to be applied on top of only one of a *Schema* decorated class's properties, defining its *partition key*.
+Using this decorator is **mandatory** as a *partition key* is necessary for constructing a DynamoDB *Primary key*
 ```typescript
 import { partitionKey } from "dynam0rx/decorators"